Revival8697/RPG-Maker-MV-MZ-Linux-Guide/README.md

     ├── resources.pak
     ├── swiftshader
     ├── v8_context_snapshot.bin
-    └── www <-- Empty, act as mount point
+    └── www <-- Empty, acts as mount point
     ```

-- You should an image file inside your `game_dir` so you could easily identify your game.
+- You should have an image file inside your `game_dir`.
+This will help you easily identify your game.

-- This can be done for as many RPG Maker MV/MZ games you have.
+- You can repeat this process for as many RPG Maker MV/MZ games as you have.

-## Optional
+## Optional modifications
-**Make a backup before proceeding past this point.**

 ### Update the game libraries:
-Acording to [this thread](https://forums.rpgmakerweb.com/index.php?threads/123317), updating `pixi.js` improves performance, though I have not tested this.
+Acording to [this thread](https://forums.rpgmakerweb.com/index.php?threads/123317), updating `pixi.js` can enhance performance.
+However, I did not test this.

-- Open in a terminal in this repo.
+- Open a terminal in this repository folder.

-- Run `libs-update.sh`
+- Execute the `libs-update.sh` script:
     ```
     ./libs-update.sh path/to/game_dir
     ```
-    Note: Most RPG Maker MV games should handle just fine being updated to Pixi v4.8, but should you encounter any issues, fallback to Pixi v4.4.
+    **Note**: Most RPG Maker MV games should handle being updated to Pixi v4.8 without any issues.
+If you encounter any problems, fallback to Pixi v4.4 by renaming `www/js/libs/pixi44.js` to `www/js/libs/pixi.js`.
-    - Rename `game_dir/www/js/libs/pixi44.js` to `game_dir/www/js/libs/pixi.js`.

-### Decrypt the game files
+### Decrypting the Game Files
-Some games don't encrypt their files.
+Some games do not encrypt their files.

-1. Go to [Java-RPG-Maker-MV-Decrypter](https://gitlab.com/Petschko/Java-RPG-Maker-MV-Decrypter) and follow the instructions.
+1. Visit [Java-RPG-Maker-MV-Decrypter](https://gitlab.com/Petschko/Java-RPG-Maker-MV-Decrypter#how-to-use) and follow the instructions provided.

-2. Delete the encrypted files in your game's `www` folder, most of the time, the `audio` and the `img` folders.
+2. Delete the encrypted files.
+Most of the time, these are the `www/audio` and `www/img` folders.

-    Note: `www/img/system/Loading.png` and `www/img/system/Window.png` (if exist) are not encrypted so don't delete them!
+    **Note**: `www/img/system/Loading.png` and `www/img/system/Window.png` files (if they exist) are not encrypted, so do not delete them.

 3. Copy the decrypted files to your `game_dir`.

-4. Open the `www/data/System.json` file, edit the `hasEncryptedImages` and `hasEncryptedAudio` parameters to `false`.
+4. Open the `www/data/System.json` file, set the `hasEncryptedImages` and `hasEncryptedAudio` parameters to `false`.
 The edited parameters should look like this:
     ```
     ..., "hasEncryptedImages": false, "hasEncryptedAudio": false, ...
     ```

-### Optimize the image files
+### Optimizing the Image Files
-Requires the image files to be decrypted.
-Reduces the image files size.
+This step requires the image files to be decrypted and helps reduce the size of the image files.

-- Open in a terminal in this repo folder.
+- Open a terminal in this repository folder.

-- Run `optimize.sh`:
+- Run the `optimize.sh` script:
     ```
     ./optimize.sh path/to/game_dir
     ```

-Note: This script requires [pngcheck](http://www.libpng.org/pub/png/apps/pngcheck.html), [oxipng](https://github.com/shssoichiro/oxipng), [libwebp](https://chromium.googlesource.com/webm/libwebp) and optionally [parallel](https://www.gnu.org/software/parallel) for multithreading to be installed.
+Note: This script requires [pngcheck](http://www.libpng.org/pub/png/apps/pngcheck.html), [oxipng](https://github.com/shssoichiro/oxipng), [libwebp](https://chromium.googlesource.com/webm/libwebp), and optionally [parallel](https://www.gnu.org/software/parallel) for multithreading to be installed.

 # Credits
+Check out these open-source projects:
 - https://github.com/adlerosn/cicpoffs
 - https://github.com/nwjs/nw.js
 - https://github.com/m5kro/Painless-Porter-CLI